ho600-ltd/public-documentation/technology_sharing/from_pg_to_mariadb.rst

     TRUNCATE TABLE auth_user;
     SET FOREIGN_KEY_CHECKS = 1;

-We only change the collation in email field:
+We only change the collation in email field, becuase there are so many emails are have upper and lower case in the same time:

 .. code-block:: sql